ngless-toolkit/interval-to-int/README.md

 # IntervalIntMap

 An interval map that works only with `Int`s.
+Unlike the more general purpose _interval map_ packages, it is optimized for memory (each interval is represented by about 3 words) and has semantics that are appropriate for genomic intervals (namely, intervals can overlap and queries will return **all** matches together).

 This is not a general purpose package, it serves mostly as support for [NGLess](https://ngless.embl.de) and is used there.